Big Brother: Reindeer Games: Development

 In May 2023 Deadline Hollywood reported that CBS was considering an additional season of Big Brother in the 2023–24 television schedule, with "all-star contestants", to fill in gaps left by the 2023 Hollywood labor disputes.
-CBS had previously done the same with Big Brother 9 which aired in 2008 to combat the 2007–08 Writers Guild of America strike.
+CBS had previously done the same with Big Brother 9 which aired in 2008, to combat the 2007–08 Writers Guild of America strike.

-Ahead of the Big Brother 25 finale in November 2023, host Julie Chen Moonves teased a "holiday surprise" from the "Big Brother universe".
+Prior to the Big Brother 25 finale in November 2023, host Julie Chen Moonves teased a "holiday surprise" from the "Big Brother universe".
 In an interview following the episode, Chen Moonves stated that a fourth season of Celebrity Big Brother was unlikely to happen, but noted the possibility of a shortened season with returning players.
-The Hollywood labor disputes were ultimately ceased with the 2023 Writers Guild of America strike ending in October, and the 2023 SAG-AFTRA strike ending the following month.
-With most scripted series set to begin filming shortened seasons in late-November and early-December, and most premiere dates not expected until 2024, there were still empty slots in the schedule.
+The Hollywood labor disputes ended with the 2023 Writers Guild of America strike ending in September, and the 2023 SAG-AFTRA strike ending two months after.
+With most scripted series set to begin filming shortened seasons in late-November and early-December, and most premiering in 2024, there were still empty slots in the schedule.

-During the Big Brother 25 finale, it was announced that a new spin-off of Big Brother would air in December titled Big Brother Reindeer Games.
-The series will be produced by Fly on the Wall Entertainment and Endemol Shine North America with Allison Grodner, Rich Meehan, and Chris Roach serving as executive producers, all returning from Big Brother.
+During the Big Brother 25 finale, it was announced that a new spin-off of Big Brother would air in December titled Big Brother: Reindeer Games.
+The series was produced by Fly on the Wall Entertainment and Banijay Americas (originally Endemol Shine North America) with Allison Grodner, Rich Meehan, and Chris Roach serving as executive producers, all returning from Big Brother.

-In November 2024 it was announced that the series would not air a second season in December, with producers citing lack of airtime availability on CBS but remaining hopeful that it could return in the future.
+In November 2024, it was announced that the series would not air a second season in December, with producers citing that they could not find airtime availability on CBS.
+Although they remained hopeful that it could return in the future.

 Casting

-The series will not feature Chen Moonves and will instead be hosted by former Big Brother HouseGuests Derek Xiao, Tiffany Mitchell, and Jordan Lloyd who will be known as "Santa's Elf Ambassadors"; Xiao and Mitchell competed on Big Brother 23, while Lloyd was on both Big Brother 11 and Big Brother 13 Additionally, nine other former contestants, including one from Big Brother 25, will return to compete.
+The series did not feature Chen Moonves and was instead hosted by former Big Brother HouseGuests Derek Xiao, Tiffany Mitchell, and Jordan Lloyd, who were known as "Santa's Elf Ambassadors"; Xiao and Mitchell competed on Big Brother 23, while Lloyd was on both Big Brother 11 and Big Brother 13.
+Additionally, nine other former contestants, including one from Big Brother 25, would return to compete.

 Marketing and release

 The series premiered on December 11, 2023, and was filmed in its entirety prior to its release.
-It will feature no live feeds.
-Big Brother Reindeer Games will air three episodes a week on Monday, Tuesday, and Thursday, over two weeks, totaling six episodes before its finale on December 21.
-A teaser trailer was aired during the Big Brother 25 finale featuring former competitors Frankie Grande, Britney Haynes, and Danielle Reyes, and was styled off a similar teaser that opened the twenty-fifth season.
-Episodes from the series will also stream on Paramount+.
+It did not feature any live feeds.
+Big Brother Reindeer Games aired three episodes a week on Monday, Tuesday, and Thursday, over two weeks, totaling six episodes before its finale on December 21.
+A teaser trailer was aired during the Big Brother 25 finale featuring former competitors Frankie Grande, Britney Haynes, and Danielle Reyes, and was based off a similar teaser that aired to promote the twenty-fifth season.
+Episodes from the series also streamed on Paramount+.